Modules

 and so I got weird errors.

 One technique that was used to create separate modules was the function namespace that we learned about a few sections ago.
-This is the idea behind IIFEs which were used in JavaScript before the module system and still are.
+This is the idea behind the IIFEs that your book describes.
 But IIFEs are hard to work with and hard to understand, so I've decided to avoid those this semester.
-Still, IIFEs are still used for lightweight modules in modern JavaScript, so you may run into them outside this course.
-There's information in that companion reading if you're curious.
+But there's information below to help you understand the code in the book.

 There are also module systems that were invented for server-side